 Yes, and they should be the deciding signal.
 Run both prompt versions against the golden dataset and compare scores directly.
 This is the only reliable mechanism that distinguishes 'feels better' from 'is better' on prompt changes.
 LangSmith and W&B Weave wire this comparison directly into the dataset they already manage.

-Self-evaluation is biased 5–7% in the model's favor.
+Self-evaluation bias is structural, not random.
 Use a separate, ideally stronger model as the judge.
 No exceptions.

 Additions, removals, and criteria changes route through the same review discipline as application code.